 ‘Nor did the birds escape … in the newly felled areas, wekas abounded and loved to hunt among the logs and stumps, some pukekos and ducks were always to be found in the creeks and swampy places while fantails, parakeets, warblers, tomtits and owls all wandered in.
 As the bush was ring fired around its outer edges, all these unfortunates were trapped inside a complete and mounting wall of smoke and flames too high for them to surmount … few escaped.’
 1

-The Forty Mile Bush extended from Kopuaranga to Woodville (being the southern part of the Seventy Mile Bush, which reached Norsewood).
-It was a conifer–broadleaf forest where the largest trees were tōtara, rimu, rātā and mataī, growing through an understorey of tawa, hīnau, makomako, kōnini, poroporo, kōwhai and lancewood.
-From the early 1870s the forest was cleared by government-assisted Scandinavian immigrants (and others), who then settled the land.
+The Forty Mile Bush extended from Kopuaranga to Woodville (it was the southern part of the Seventy Mile Bush, which reached Norsewood).
+It was a conifer–broadleaf forest in which the largest trees were tōtara, rimu, rātā and mataī, growing through an understorey of tawa, hīnau, makomako, kōnini, poroporo, kōwhai and lancewood.
+From the early 1870s the forest was cleared by government-assisted Scandinavian immigrants (and others), who then settled on the land.

 The bush was cleared in a two-step process.
 The undergrowth was felled in winter and left to dry.
-The next winter it was set ablaze, engulfing the whole forest.
-The smoke could be a kilometre across, billowing up to 6,000 metres high.
-Grass seed was then sown on the cooling ashes.
+Next winter it was set ablaze, engulfing the whole forest.
+The smoke could be a kilometre across and billow up to 6,000 metres high.
+Grass seed was sown on the cooling ashes.

 Birds and other wildlife live in three main zones:

-The Tararua Range is home to many native birds, such as bellbird, tūī, kākāriki, fantail, morepork and kererū.
-The long- and short-tailed bat, tree wētā, skinks, geckos and Wainua snail also live there.
+The Tararua Range is home to many native birds, including bellbird, tūī, kākāriki, fantail, morepork and kererū.
+The long- and short-tailed bat, tree wētā, skinks, geckos and Wainuia snail also live there.